-Quarterly performance goals and standards are made a part of the contractual agreement between the Grantee and Sub-grantees.
+Monthly and Quarterly performance goals and standards are made a part of the contractual agreement between the Grantee and Sub-grantees.
 The Grantee may, based on a review of the progress of Sub-grantee completed units and expenditures, move funds from a non or under-performing Sub-grantee to a Sub-grantee meeting or exceeding their performance goals.
 The Grantee will review the performance of all Sub-grantees on a monthly basis.
-The first re-allocation of funds would occur at 6 months with additional re-allocations if needed at the 8-month and 10-month time periods.
-It is the goal of the Grantee to use this method to ensure annual program funds are expended thereby reducing or eliminating carry-over and improving overall program performance.
+Re-allocation of funds will occur as deemed necessary by ADOH should production and expenditure concerns be noticed at any time and when production requests and detail are not promptly provided upon the request of ADOH.
+It is the goal of the Grantee to use this method to ensure annual program funds are expended, thereby reducing or eliminating carry-over and improving overall program performance.
+This step is also implemented to ensure program sustainability and continued funding of the entire AZ WAP.